Tall Oak II: Midcon System

 Tall Oak Midstream II’s existing Midcon System spans eight Oklahoma counties (Major, Dewey, Custer, Alfalfa, Woods, Garfield, Woodward and Blaine) and includes the following assets:

-- More than 650 miles of low- and high-pressure gas gathering lines,
+- Approximately 700 miles of low- and high-pressure gas gathering lines,

 - 60 MMscf/d of processing capacity and 10,000 bbls/d of condensate stabilization capacity at the Carmen Cryogenic Plant, and